edibotopic/edibotopic-website/content/notes/wiki.md

 At least that's how it ideally works.
 In reality, wikis often have additional restrictions.
 You may need to become a trusted contributor for your edits to be public.
-There are even wikis that require contributors to go through the GitHub interface, so their edits can be formally reviewed, and, rejected if necessary.
+There are even wikis that require contributors to go through the GitHub interface, so the edits can be formally reviewed, and, rejected if necessary.
 At that point, the wiki can begin to feel less like a wiki.

 That an SSG can contain internal links does also not fully capture the role of